AndreaFavero71/cubotino/README.md

 ```
 It will ask for the credential.
 Use ‘pi’ and the same password you use for ssh.
 You should have a desktop version in this way

-Check out the "How_to_make ...  .pdf" document for further info
+Check out the "How_to_make ...  .pdf" document (at /doc folder) for further info